 W e love having Taylor in class.
-He follows the classroom rules and really loves to sing, dance, and act during our circle time
+He follows the classroom rules and really loves to sing, dance, and act during our circle time.

 Since our last meeting, I have noticed a few things about Taylor that I would like to discuss with you.
 I've been completing a milestone checklist for him, like I do for all the children, and I see he is meeting his cognitive milestones very well.
 However, he is not meeting a few of his language/com munication milestones.
 For one, I have noticed that Taylor doesn't speak clearly enough for most people to understand.
-As you can see on the checklist,a five-year-old typically speaks clearly.
+As you can see on the checklist, a five-year-old typically speaks clearly.

-There might not be anything to be concerned about, but I do think it's important to There might not be anything to be concerned about, but I do think it is important to talk to Taylor's doctor about this in the next few weeks to be sure.
+There might not be anything to be concerned about, but I do think it's important to talk to Taylor's doctor about this in the next few weeks to be sure.
 Take this checklist with you when you go, share it, and ask the doctor for a developmental screening.
 This will help the doctor and you to know whether Taylor might need a little extra help.
 Getting help early can make a big difference!
-Let meknow if you need anything from me for that doctor's appointment.
+Let me know if you need anything from me for that doctor's appointment.